sh92/WearBeat/README.md

   * Android-5.0 Lolipop
   * NotificationListenerService over version 4.3 (API 18)

-* You can customize for you
+* You can customize the vibration pattern for you
-  * the vibration pattern
     * the person name who send the text message
     * content by using text pettern